The good news: You can easily avoid all of them without breaking a sweat.

 3. Paying off student loans too quickly

 Paying off student loans quickly can also have a downside, says Steven Fox, a financial planner in San Diego with NextGenFinancialPlanning.com.
-If they use all of their extra income paying off student loans, they could be in financial trouble if they don’t put some in an emergency fund and lose their job or get in a car accident and have unexpected medical expenses, Fox says.
+If they use all of their extra income to pay off student loans, they could be in financial trouble.
+It’s best they put some in an emergency fund; in case they lose their job or get in a car accident and have unexpected medical expenses, Fox says.

 “They should really think about whether they should pay off their student loans as fast as they possibly can once they get their first job if it means that they’re doing so at the expense of not saving or investing anything,” he says.
 “Ending up with zero debt is good, but ending up with zero savings is very bad.”

-An emergency could lead to borrowing money at a higher rate than what they were paying on student loans, says Fox, who reminds graduates that student loan interest is tax deductible for up to $2,500 for individuals making $80,000 or less without having to itemize.
+An emergency could lead paying even more.
+A grad may have to borrow money at a higher rate than what they pay on student loans, Fox says.
+He reminds graduates that student loan interest is tax deductible for up to $2,500 for individuals making $80,000 or less; without having to itemize.